 Wage subsidies extension

 A Wage Subsidy Extension payment will be available to support all employers who are still impacted by COVID-19 after the Wage Subsidy ends.
 The Wage Subsidy Extension will be available from 10 June 2020 until 1 September 2020.

 Yes, eligible employers can reapply for an employee once their current 12-week subsidy has finished.

-Before receiving a subsidy, you must take active steps to manage the implications of COVID-19 on your business, such as talking with your bank or activating your business continuity plan.
+Before receiving a subsidy, you must show you have taken active steps to manage the implications of COVID-19 on your business, such as talking with your bank or activating your business continuity plan.

 The weekly rates will be the same as the wage subsidy scheme – $585.80 per week for a full-time employee, and $350 per week for part-time employees.